yujiri8/yujiri.xyz/software/go.md

 * A nil map can be read from and iterated as if it's an empty map, but setting a key panics.

-* nil channels are infintely worse than any of that: [a send to or receive from a nil channel blocks forever](https://dave.cheney.net/2014/03/19/channel-axioms) instead of crashing.
+* nil channels are infinitely worse than any of that: [a send to or receive from a nil channel blocks forever](https://dave.cheney.net/2014/03/19/channel-axioms) instead of crashing.
 Single instances of this mistake have costed me hours.

 The non-pointer ones are easy mistakes to make because declaring those types, for example `var nums = []int`, makes it nil; you're supposed to use `make` to initialize them if you don't want nil.